triggermesh/triggermesh/docs/sources/kafka.md

 # Kafka event source

-This event source acts as a consumer of a Kafka Cluster and forwards all messages it receives after wrapping them in a CloudEvent envelope.
+This event source acts as a consumer of a Kafka events and forwards all messages it receives as CloudEvents'.

 ## Contents